jamescook106/do_one_thing/README.md

 u.sadmin=true
 exit()
 ```
-Congratulations, you have now created an admin user!
+Congratulations, you have now created an sadmin user!
 In the development environment you should simply be able to run ```rails s``` to start up the server!

 ### Production